tdd108/QuadTree/README.md

 # QuadTree
-Visualisation of artificial lifeform Boids.\n
+Visualisation of artificial lifeform Boids.

 The program using MLVlib (created by Universite Gustave Eiffel)